Indian club: History

-Club swinging is believed to have originated in India by soldiers as a method of improving strength, agility, balance and physical ability.
+Club swinging is believed to have originated in India and Persia by soldiers as a method of improving strength, agility, balance and physical ability.

-Gada club is a blunt mace from the Indian subcontinent.
+The gada club is a blunt mace from the Indian subcontinent.
 Made either of wood or metal, it consists essentially of a spherical head mounted on a shaft, with a spike on the top.
 The gada is one of the traditional pieces of training equipment in Hindu physical culture, and is common in the akhara of north India.
 Maces of various weights and heights are used depending on the strength and skill level of the practitioner.
-It is believed that Lord Hanuman's gada was the largest amongst all the gadas in the world.
 For training purposes, one or two wooden gada (mudgar) are swung behind the back in several different ways; this is particularly useful for building grip strength and shoulder endurance.
 Mudgar are mentioned in the Indian treatise Arthashastra written by Kautilya dated to the 4th century BC.

-Tamilnadu, the southern state of India also has a similar culture and the clubs are known as Karalakattai.
-There are 64 different types of swings and exercises focusing on various muscles and parts of the body.
-This age old training equipment is believed to have been a common thing in almost every household of Tamilnadu about 2000 years ago.
-Practitioners of this equipment further believe that it dates back to a time when the continent Kumarikandam a.k.a.
-Lemuria existed.
+In Tamil Nadu, the southern state of India, there exists a cultural practice akin to the club exercises known as Karalakattai.
+This tradition encompasses 64 distinct types of swings and exercises designed to target various muscles and body parts.
+Historically, this age-old training equipment was purportedly prevalent in households across Tamilnadu nearly 2000 years ago.
+Practitioners of Karalakattai suggest its origins trace back to the era of Kumari Kandam, also referred to as Lemuria, a period of historical significance in the region.

-Several mauryan era coins depict club swinging; the Gupta era gold coin also depicts one of its kings performing club swinging with Gada.
+Several Mauryan era coins depict club swinging; the Gupta era gold coin also depicts one of its kings performing club swinging with Gada.
 Gandharan fifth century schist used as wrestler's weight with Gada carved on it indicates that Gada might have been used as a training tool.
 Manasollasa written in the twelfth century explicitly describes training exercises and club swinging along with wrestling.
 The thirteenth century text, Malla Purana, discusses Lord Krishna and Balarama's prescriptions regarding wrestlers’ bodies and training methods such as club swinging; the text exhibits that the club swinging has long been a regulated practice.
 A Rajput painting from 1610 AD shows athletes performing various acrobatics including club swinging while dancing on Raga Desahka.
 A Mughal painting from 1670 depicts Indian athletes using Indian clubs and performing other exercises such as weightlifting, mallakhamb.
 In the nineteenth century when the British adopted Indian clubs they were remodelled into lightweight clubs bearing little resemblance to their traditional counterparts.
 Whereas traditional clubs weighed up to seventy pounds, those recommended, and adopted by Britain's army, weighed four.

 While torches and other stick-like objects have been used in juggling for centuries, the modern juggling club was inspired by Indian clubs, which were first repurposed for juggling by DeWitt Cook in the 1800s.